 “If they accept the census question, they are following the same pattern that the late-19th-century and 20th-century court made that was clearly intended to cement white rule,” says Lawrence Goldstone, author of “Inherently Unequal: The Betrayal of Equal Rights by the Supreme Court, 1865-1903.”

 A court that sees and hears no evil

-The census-citizenship case is expected to be one of the most significant Supreme Court cases involving race
+The census-citizenship case is expected to be one of the most significant Supreme Court cases involving race in recent history.

 It already has many of the elements of a John Grisham thriller: a cabinet member caught in apparent lies; revelations from a recently deceased Republican operative’s computer hard drives discovered by his estranged daughter; a last-minute cliffhanger that may bring the case back to the court even if it rules this week.

 The case revolves around a simple request.
 The Trump administration says it wants the Census Bureau to ask residents whether they are US citizens.
 The Department of Justice says it would help ensure the voting rights of racial minorities.

 But critics say it’s really about a deeper question: Will the new conservative majority on the court ignore what opponents of the question call “smoking-gun evidence” that the case is really about preserving “white power”?

 Some court watchers expect they will and that they will do this by borrowing some of the same tactics their counterparts used in the late 19th century to legitimize Jim Crow segregation.

 The formula for this version of White Supremacy 2.0 is the same as it was then: Ignore the racist intent behind laws to justify a preordained decision, says Goldstone, author of “Inherently Unequal.”